aB00747/JS-DSA/Topic_2.md

 from outside I called this function from outside one time but after that it goes inside and calling iteself recursively. which will create a infinite loop. if we apply proper conditio when can do anything like searching, sorting, etc.

+## Indirect Recursion
+- What is Indirect Recursion Data Structure?
+- Example
+- Interview Question

+Indirect recursion is a type of recursion where a function calls another function, which in turn calls the original function, either directly or indirectly.
+This creates a recursive loop, but the function does not call itself directly.

+let see,

+  function apple() {
+    orange();
+  }

+  function orange() {
+    apple();
+  }

+  apple();

+in this scenario, when called apple then goes from apple to orange and orange to apple recursively and vice versa this called indirect recursion.

+  function A(x) {
+    if (x > 0) {
+      B(x - 1);
+    }
+  }

+  function B(y) {
+    if (y > 0) {
+      A(y - 1);
+    }
+  }

+In this example, `A` calls `B`, and `B` calls `A`.
+This creates an indirect recursive loop.
+When `A` is called with a positive argument, it calls B with a smaller argument. `B` then calls `A` with an even smaller argument, and so on.

+# Note:

+  Indirect recursion can be more difficult to detect and debug than direct recursion, as the recursive call is not immediately apparent.
+However, it can also be a useful technique for solving certain types of problems.

+  Here are some key characteristics of indirect recursion:

+  1. **Indirect call:** A function calls another function, which in turn calls the original function.
+  2. **Recursive loop:** The sequence of function calls forms a loop, where the original function is eventually called again.
+  3. **No direct self-call:** The function does not call itself directly.

+  Indirect recursion can be used in various scenarios, such as:

+  1. **Mutual recursion:** Two or more functions call each other recursively.
+  2. **Cooperative recursion:** Multiple functions work together to solve a problem, with each function calling others in a     recursive manner.
+  3. **Dynamic programming:** Indirect recursion can be used to solve problems that involve breaking down a complex problem into smaller sub-problems.
+    To avoid infinite loop